Rahul2360/rt-editor/README.md

 # ng-rt-editor

-Angular Rich Text Editor is an Angualr(>=2) module which can be integrated in your existing applications
+Angular Rich Text Editor is an Angula r(>=2) module which can be integrated in your existing applications

 ## Demo
 ## Installation